nully0x/blog.nully0x.xyz/content/posts/a note on provisioning ssl on ec2 instance.md

 ## Introduction

-In today's digital landscape, securing websites with SSL/TLS certificates is crucial for protecting user data and maintaining trust.
-This article provides a comprehensive guide on provisioning SSL certificates using Let's Encrypt and managing an Nginx web server on EC2 or any Virtual Private Server (VPS).
+Securing websites with SSL/TLS certificates is crucial for protecting user data and maintaining trust.
+This article is a guide on provisioning SSL certificates using Let's Encrypt and managing an Nginx web server on EC2 or any Virtual Private Server (VPS).

 ## Provisioning SSL Certificates with Let's Encrypt